Planning insight 1

-$0 down may be possible for eligible borrowers with sufficient VA entitlement.
+$0 down may be possible for eligible borrowers with sufficient VA entitlement, and VA loans do not require monthly private mortgage insurance (PMI).

-National VA Loans helps eligible veterans, active duty service members, and surviving spouses compare VA purchase, refinance, construction, and cash-out options with plain-language guidance from pre-qualification to closing.
+National VA Loans helps eligible veterans, active duty service members, National Guard and Reserve members, and surviving spouses use their VA home loan benefit to buy, build, renovate, or refinance.
+Compare VA purchase, IRRRL streamline, cash-out, construction, and jumbo options with plain-language guidance and free calculators from pre-qualification to closing.

-$0 down may be possible for eligible borrowers with sufficient VA entitlement.
+$0 down may be possible for eligible borrowers with sufficient VA entitlement, and VA loans do not require monthly private mortgage insurance (PMI).

-Explore state and city VA loan pages for local market, military community, and property planning context.
+Browse VA loan pages by state and city for local market, loan-limit, military community, and property planning context.

 VA-approved lender powered by Stride Bank, NMLS #466690.